 While South Dakota does have certain state labor laws that differ from the federal Fair Labor Standards Act (FLSA), the state law applies only in instances where it provides greater rights or protections than federal law.
 Whichever law (state or federal) is more favorable to the worker will apply.

-The current South Dakota minimum wage as of 1/1/20 is $9.30 per hour and the federal minimum wage is $7.25 per hour.
+The South Dakota minimum wage as of 1/1/21 is $9.45 per hour (up from $9.30/hour in 2020) and the federal minimum wage is $7.25 per hour.
 The South Dakota minimum wage is subject to a cost-of-living adjustment based on the Consumer Price Index no later than October 15th of each year.

-As of 1/1/20, the hourly minimum wage for tipped employees in South Dakota is $4.65/hour.
+As of 1/1/21, the hourly minimum wage for tipped employees in South Dakota is $4.725 per hour (up from $4.65/hour in 2020).
 Employers of a tipped employees must pay them a cash wage of not less than fifty percent of the current minimum wage.
 The employer must make sure the employees receive no less than the current minimum wage once tips are included and must keep a record of all tips received by employees.

 South Dakota has no state labor laws regarding the payment of overtime, so the federal overtime laws apply to covered workers in the state.
 As most employers are covered by the FLSA, generally the FLSA will apply and requires employers to pay time and a-half for all hours worked over 40 per workweek, unless an employee is properly classified as exempt.

 For minimum wage workers in South Dakota, the overtime pay rate amounts to $13.95 per hour (1.5 x $9.30) as of 1/1/20.